galrothschild/ReactBusinessCard/README.md

        - Displays the user's profile information.
        - Allows users to edit their profile details.

-    3. Create New User Page:
+    3. Sign Up Page:
       -  Provides a form for creating a new user profile.
       -  Ensures secure password creation using regex for complexity.

-    4. Edit User Profile Page:
+    4. Edit User Page:
       -  Allows users to edit their existing profile details.
-      -  Accessible from the User Profile page.
+      -  Accessible from the Nav bar or from the CRM page.

     5. My Cards Page:
        - Displays all user-created business cards.
        - Allows CRUD operations on the cards, including the ability to edit card details.

     6. Create New Business Card Page:
-       - Provides a form for creating a new business card.
+       - A form for creating a new business card.
        - Only accessible to business users.

     7. Edit Business Card Page: